USS S-32: Sixth war patrol

-S-32 departed Dutch Hatbor on her sixth war patrol on 25 February 1943.
+S-32 departed Dutch Harbor on her sixth war patrol on 25 February 1943.
 En route to her assigned patrol area off Attu, she encountered very rough seas, strong winds, rain, mist, and fog.
 On 26 February 1943, she rolled as much as 65 degrees to starboard.

 Progress west was slow, but, on 1 March 1943 she set a course toward Holtz Bay on the northeast coast of Attu to check for Japanese shipping there.
 On 2 March 1943, heavy mist and fog hindered her reconnaissance of Stellar Cove, but she turned to the shipping lanes along the coast of Attu to intercept Japanese ships between Cape Wrangell and Holtz Bay.
 The entrances to Holtz Bay, Chichagof Harbor, and Sarana Bay, were her primary hunting grounds.
 On the night of 9 March 1942, off Holtz Bay, she attacked and damaged an Imperial Japanese Navy destroyer, then underwent a brief depth charging.
 The depth charging caused leaks, but her crew minimized them, and S-32 continued her patrol.

 Four nights later, on 13 March 1943, S-32 attacked Japanese submarine which was lying to on the surface with her engines smoking 17 nmi north of Holtz Bay.
 At 20:59, S-32 launched two torpedoes at the Japanese submarine at ten-second intervals.
 At 21:00, she went deep, and as she passed 50 ft, one torpedo exploded.
 At 21:20, S-32 came to periscope depth, but fog had closed in and the Japanese submarine was no longer visible.

 On the afternoon of 15 March 1943, S-32 sighted another Japanese submarine.
 For the first time during S-32′s patrol, according to her crew, the weather was "perfect for a periscope approach."
 At 17:27, S-32 fired a three-torpedo spread and an estimated range of 2500 yd with a track angle favorable.
 About two and a half minutes later, crewmen in S-32′s torpedo room heard a muffled explosion, but her fire control control party heard nothing.
 S-32 went to periscope depth and observed smoke was pouring skyward from the Japanese submarine's conning tower.
 Her crew took a periscope photograph of the scene as the damaged Japanese submarine headed for the nearest beach.
 At 17:36, however, the Japanese submarine disappeared from view.
 S-32′s sound operated reported that the Japanese submarine′s screws had stopped.

 S-32 departed the Attu area early on the morning of 17 March 1943.
 On 20 March 1943, she moored at Dutch Harbor.